Socialisation is far more important than you may realize. Here are 6 tips to help.

 3) Lots of dogs are fearful of fireworks or get startled by thunderstorms.
 You can find on YouTube and Spotify white noise recordings of cars, planes, fireworks, thunder, rain, babies crying etc. Playing this to your pup whilst he is young will help him get used to it.
 Keep the volume low to start with and the experience positive!

-5 ) A dog park is the perfect place to socialise with your pup with other pups, but do the ground work first.
+5) A dog park is the perfect place to socialise with your pup with other pups, but do the groundwork first.
 Your pup should have encountered other dogs on leash before you visit a dog park and he or she should be more interested in them than anxious and afraid.
 If your pup is very anxious around one or two dogs, a busy dog park could be extremely overwhelming and set him back.
-Ensure that you attend a session especially for Puppies and if you do have any concerns, get in touch with the organisers prior to attending who should be able to advise and reassure you.
-Look for parks who offer inductions and beginner play sessions.
+Ensure that you attend a session, especially for Puppies and if you do have any concerns, get in touch with the organisers prior to attending who should be able to advise and reassure you.
+Look for parks that offer inductions and beginner play sessions.

 6) Visit the Vet!
-Having a dog who is fearful of the vet is stressful for both owner and dog.
-Pop in to your local vets practice (if allowed due to COVID- check with them first) and keep it positive by offering your pup a tasty treat upon arrival or letting them enjoy a fuss from the receptionist.
+Having a dog who is fearful of the vet is stressful for both the owner and the dog.
+Pop into your local vet practice (if allowed due to COVID-19- check with them first) and keep it positive by offering your pup a tasty treat upon arrival or letting them enjoy a fuss from the receptionist.

 There is so much more I could write on this topic – but for now, I hope this helps – please don’t hesitate to get in touch if you would like more information on socialisation.